 I know not everyone is a blue cheese lover (I personally don’t love blue cheese by itself usually), but in this mac ‘n cheese recipe, even those most leery of blue cheese will find themselves loving this dish.
-I like to think of this as an adult macaroni and cheese dish, and so it deserves a bold spirit pairing: my husband recommends scotch because of its smoky notes!
+Since I like to call this an adult mac ‘n cheese, it deserves a bold spirit pairing: my husband recommends scotch because of its smoky notes!

-If you’re going to an dinner party or potluck, I’d totally recommend bringing this dish (at the bottom of this post I share 18 meals perfect for a potluck).
+If you’re going to an dinner party or potluck, I’d totally recommend bringing this dish (and if you need more ideas, I share 18 potluck dish ideas at the bottom of this post).
 This is also a great recipe to make and then have as a side to some grilled meat, like a nice juicy steak.
-Ok, now I’m drooling, I’m totally going to make this blue cheese mac n cheese recipe and some steaks (and of course balsamic grilled vegetables) for Labor Day this weekend (which is also my husband and mine’s 5th wedding anniversary!)
+Ok, now I’m drooling.

-Also, in case you’re interested, I used this gorgeous Le Creuset casserole dish, I use this dish ALL the time (side note – if you’re shopping at Williams-Sonoma, you definitely need this grill basket, it’s amazing – used to to make these grilled balsamic veggies!!)
+When making this mac ‘n cheese, I love using my Le Creuset casserole dish.
+I use it ALL the time (side note – if you’re shopping at Williams-Sonoma, you definitely need this grill basket, it’s amazing – used to to make these grilled balsamic veggies!!)

 Blue Cheese Mac 'N Cheese Recipe